Uncovering causes of dull skin, and the best path to radiancePosted on November 22, 2023 Written by: 100% PURE ®

 Retinol Restorative Overnight Balm

 Retinol is an ingredient that increases cell turnover rate: a necessary part of restoring your skin’s glow factor.
 Our Retinol Restorative Overnight Balm includes avocado butter and olive oil for supple skin and sealed in moisture.
-This is why it works best as the last step in your routine.
+This anti-aging overnight retinol cream is formulated with nourishing vitamins and antioxidants to enhance the skin's natural glow.
+Vegan retinol helps to promote a more evenly toned complexion while lessening the appearance of lines and wrinkles.

 Revitalizing dull skin takes a mixture of SPF protection, exfoliation, healthy food, and hydration.
-Take these steps to cue your rosy cheeks and brighter complexion.
+Take these crucial to brighter your complexion.
 Your best bet is prevention, so use these suggestions to stave off dull skin!

 We carefully hand-select products based on strict purity standards, and only recommend products we feel meet this criteria.
 100% PURE™ may earn a small commission for products purchased through affiliate links.